OliHickie/band_project/readme.md

 - **Header** The header is the came across all five pages, the only difference being the active page being bold and underlined.
 The header consists of the band logo on the left hand side, which also links to the home page.
 There are also five navigational links to each page which change to a pink colour when hovered over.
 This navigation bar collapses into a hamburger button on mobile devices.
 The Navigation bar is in a fixed position and always visable to allow for quick and easy access to other pages.
 - **Banner** A background image has been used consistantly across all five pages.
 On this, there is a quote highlighted by a light pink banner.
 This quote changes on each page along with the title of the page.
 The quote disappears on mobile devices to avoid the top of the page looking too overcrowded.
 - **Footer** The footer section is in a sticky position at the bottom of the page.
 This was done using Bootstrap classes.
 It houses five navigations links to social media pages which open in a separate window.
 These icons change colour when the mouse hover over them.
 - **Home Page** The home page includes two links that look like buttons.
 These navigate to the media page and contact page for quick and obvious access.
 They react when hovered over for better UX.
+The large logo has been removed for smaller devices as it was not deemed necessary to repeat the logo so close to the navigation bar.
 - **About Page** The biography is both informative and functional.
 Within the text are links to internal pages and external pages in seperate windows.
 They change colour slightly when hovering over the words and are written in the sites pink colour to highlight them.
 - **Media Page** The media page consists of three seperate sections.
 A video embedded from YouTube, a Bootstrap caarousel and a playlist of music embedded from Soundcloud.
 - **Gigs Page** As well as a list of upcoming gigs, there are also external links to venue sites which open in a separate browser.